ksyq/group-project/readme.md

 Wednesday

-Contributed to by Jane Doe, Code Ninja
-Contribued to by Abnel Franquez
+Contributed to by Abnel Franquez